 Use Shelter's advice services directory to find a face-to-face adviser near you if you are not sure of your rights.

-The social services department of the council may sometimes have duties to help certain groups of people who become homeless.
-These groups include:
+The social services department of the council may sometimes have a duty to help certain groups of people who become homeless.